 The first thing you have to do is catch the attention of users.
 Stand out in their cluttered feeds by using a bold, eye-catching thumbnail.
 And make it compelling, so that they’ll want to click through to your video.

 Once they’ve hit play, keep viewers captivated with a strong first few seconds.
 Videos live and die by the power of their openings – 65% of viewers who watch the first three seconds of a video will continue on to at least the ten-second mark, and 45% will watch for thirty seconds.

 Short Means Short

 Did you know that the average length of a video view on Facebook is only 18 seconds?
 Attention spans on social are extremely short, and that demands short, focused videos.

-Focus on using big visuals, like close-ups and medium shots, that are “readable” on screens of any size, and stand out in social feeds.
-Most broadly, understand the point of your story of your piece and arrange the pieces of your video to cohesively convey that point.
+Focus on using big visuals, like close-ups and medium shots, that is “readable” on screens of any size, and stand out in social feeds.
+Most broadly, understand the point of the story of your piece and arrange the pieces of your video to cohesively convey that point.

 While certain aspects of creating short-form for social are true across the different networks, there are some things to keep in mind depending on which platform your video will be shared on.
 For example, consider the importance of sound: the vast majority of video views on Facebook, Twitter, and Instagram are made on mobile.
 If you expect a video to be viewed by mobile users, craft it to work without sound (even if it also includes audio for those with the sound on).

 Consider also the best aspect ratio for your platform.
 Square orientation works best for Facebook and Instagram, simply because it occupies more space in feeds.
 YouTube’s mobile app now allows for square videos, but 16:9 content is still the best option.
-Either 16:9 or square can work equally well on Twitter.
+Either 16:9 or square can work equally well on Twitter and Linkedin.